anonymouspeacock/anonymousdragon1729/README.md

 - 👋 Hi, I’m @anonymouspeacock1729
 - 👀 I’m interested in MultiModal Fake News Detection
-- 🌱 This is for a CVPR Submission
+- 🌱 This is for a ECCV Submission

 <!---